nathanv629/CS-Courses/README.md

 # CS-Courses
-Class projects and assignments for CS and Coursera courses.
+Assignments and projects produced in Computer Science and Coursera courses.